Prag8855/aab/content/guides/permanent-residence.md

 With a [PR](/glossary/Niederlassungserlaubnis), you can visit other [[Schengen area]] countries without a visa.

-If you leave Germany for more than 6 months, your PR expires.
-If you have a EU PR, it expires after 12 months.[^13] To travel longer, you need permission from the *[[Ausländerbehörde]]*.
+If you have German permanent residence, it expires after 6 months outside of Germany.
+If you have [EU permanent residence](#eu-permanent-residence), it expires after 12 to 24 months outside the EU, or 6 years in another EU country.[^13] To travel longer, you can get permission from the *[[Ausländerbehörde]]*.

 ### Make a tax declaration